hagent/export-macos-podcasts/README.md

 Usage:
 1. Clone/Download repository (unarchive it if it was archived)
-2. Open terminal at downloaded folder (context click on folder -> services -> New Terminal at folder or just `cd [REPOSITORY FOLDER]`)
+2. Open terminal at downloaded folder (context click on folder -> services -> New Terminal at folder or just open Terminal app and execute `cd [REPOSITORY FOLDER]`)
 3. Execute `bash ./export.sh`